AdrianSkar/markdown/fcc_comparison.md

 ---
-title: Comparison with the Strict Equality Operator
+title: Comparison with the strict equality operator
 ---
-## Comparison with the Strict Equality Operator
+## Comparison with the strict equality operator

 ### Problem explanation:
-_Add the equality operator to the indicated line so that the function will return "Equal" when `val` is equivalent to 12._
+_Use the strict equality operator in the `if` statement so the function will return "Equal" when `val`` is strictly equal to ``7``_

 #### Hint 1
 Remember that _equality is different from assignment (`=`), which assigns the value at the right of the operator to a variable in the left._<sup>1</sup>